shihabmi7/ProblemSolvingWithJava/interview-questions/database/relational-db/relational-db-basics.md

 ```

 `SELECT * FROM accounts WHERE account_id = 12345` is fast because the table itself is stored in `account_id` order — the engine jumps straight to the right physical location. `SELECT * FROM accounts WHERE customer_name = 'Alice'` uses the separate `idx_customer_name` index, which stores `customer_name` values sorted along with a pointer back to the actual row — one extra hop, but still far faster than scanning every row.

+**Note — this behaves differently per database, and it's a common gotcha:**
+- **MySQL (InnoDB)** and **SQL Server**: you don't create the clustered index yourself — declaring `PRIMARY KEY` creates it automatically (InnoDB falls back to the first `UNIQUE NOT NULL` column, or a hidden internal row ID, if there's no primary key).
+SQL Server also lets you override this with `PRIMARY KEY NONCLUSTERED` and put the clustered index on a different column instead.
+- **PostgreSQL doesn't really have this concept.** Tables are stored as an unordered heap regardless of the primary key.
+Postgres does have a `CLUSTER` command (`CLUSTER accounts USING accounts_pkey;`) that physically reorders the table to match an index — but only **once**, at the moment you run it.
+New inserts/updates aren't kept in that order automatically, so the physical ordering drifts again over time unless you periodically re-run `CLUSTER`, which most teams don't bother doing.
+So in Postgres, `account_id BIGINT PRIMARY KEY` still gives you a fast, sorted **index** lookup — it just doesn't mean the table's physical storage is kept in that order the way InnoDB guarantees.

 ## 13. What is a stored procedure?
 What is a trigger?
 A **stored procedure** is precompiled SQL logic stored in the database, callable by name.
 A **trigger** is code that automatically executes in response to an event (INSERT/UPDATE/DELETE) on a table.